 Santa Fe Community Convention Center

-Set in the beautiful LEED-certified Santa Fe Community Convention Center is a collection of American Indian and international tribal art not found anywhere else in the world at the Whitehawk Antique Indian & Ethnographic Art Show (August 8–11), a Santa Fe tradition for more than 45 years.
-Handpicked by more than 95 experts, discover paintings, sculpture, fine art, furniture, fashion, jewelry, textiles, and tribal, folk, American Indian, African, and Asian art from around the world.
+Set in the beautiful LEED-certified Santa Fe Community Convention Center is a collection of American Indian and international tribal art not found anywhere else in the world at the Whitehawk Antique Indian & Ethnographic Art Show (August 6–9), a Santa Fe tradition for 48 years.
+Among the 130 exhibitors, you'll discover paintings, sculpture, fine art, furniture, fashion, jewelry, textiles, and tribal, folk, American Indian, African, and Asian art from around the world.
 You are bound to leave with something very unique!

 Historic Plaza, Santa Fe Community Convention Center, Railyard Park

-At the 103rd Annual Santa Fe Indian Market, the largest and most prestigious juried intertribal fine art market in the world, celebrate Native arts and culture for five straight days.
+At the 104th Annual Santa Fe Indian Market, the largest and most prestigious juried intertribal fine art market in the world, celebrate Native arts and culture for five straight days.
 One thousand of the “best of the best” Native artists from 200 Nations in the US and Canada come to Santa Fe to showcase their art in 10 juried mediums, including pottery, basketry, jewelry, painting, sculpture, wood carvings, and textiles.
 Plan to attend the Saturday and Sunday markets (free entry) on the Plaza to meet the artists, shop, and enjoy the free live entertainment.
 Also consider attending other events, some of which are ticketed—the Best of Show Ceremony & Luncheon, sneak peeks, a Gala, a live auction, art previews, panels, live performances, and more.
 Our 9 Must-Have Experiences blog outlines what to do and our Indigenous Fashion blog offers history on the ever-popular SWAIA Native Fashion Show, celebrating its 11th year!
 Another exciting happening is the Free Indian Market, showcasing nearly 600 Native artists in grassy Federal Park.
-Also consider the IndigenousWays Festival, showcasing legendary Indigenous performers, including a cappella groups, storytellers, and fashion designers at the Railyard Park from 5 to 9 pm on Friday, August 15.
-Food trucks and other vendors.
+Also consider the IndigenousWays Festival, showcasing three Indigenous performers, creative activities, traditional drumming, face-painting, and artists at the Railyard Park from 6 to 10 pm on Friday, August 14.
+Indigenous-inspired food trucks and advocacy groups.

 Rodeo de Santa Fe Grounds